lastlockedroom/lastlockedroom.github.io/_posts/2024-05-31-bunraku-noir.md

 But you can't escape yourself.
 You're not supposed to.
 Escape is short-lived.

 You can fly to Stockholm.
 London.
 Or Barcelona.
-Sooner or later, you'll always get back on the plane and have to fly back.
+You can distract yourself.
+Reset yourself.
+But sooner or later, you'll always get back on the plane and have to fly back.
 The music never stopped playing -- you just paused it -- and now you have to go back and face it.

 It's not about escaping.
 It's about accepting.
 Not just who you are, but all these things we desperately fight against -- the lack of meaning, the state of the world, the day job.
 Only when you accept can you come to understand the things you can and can't change.
 You can agonize less about who you *are* or how other people see you or who you're *supposed* to be and focus on who you *want* to be.
 That's when the work begins.